 Since version 16.0 of TX Text Control, the SpellCheckText event is available.
 This event occurs, if the document's text has been altered.
 Generally, it is used to pass the changed text to a spell checking engine.
 In this sample, the event is used to check for the pre-defined shortcuts.
 If a typed word is a shortcut, it will be added to the MisspelledWordCollection.

 The advantage of using the SpellCheckText event is that the words must not be selected using the Selection object which might cause a flicker.
 The words are replaced directly using TX Text Control's MisspelledWordCollection which results in a very reliable and fast replacement.
 It is not necessary to trap any keystrokes in order to check which characters have been typed.

-Download the sample in our source code library:
+Download the sample from our GitHub repository:

 We proudly host our sample code on github.com/TextControl.

 Requirements for This Sample

 - Visual Studio 2017 or better